sprout42/lglaf/README.md

+# WARNING

+This is currently a work-in-progress especially for WRITING

 # LGLAF.py
 LGLAF.py is a utility for communication with LG devices in Download Mode.
 This allows you to execute arbitrary shell commands on a LG phone as root.